Teapane/ChitChat/README.md

 - The `db schema` is pretty simple, with just two models.
 On `root`, a button allows the creation of a `ChatRoom`, which is just a way to identify the chat.
 The idea was that when a room was created, the user can share the URL to the room and then converse with whoemever they share the link with. `Messages` are created with the `chat_room_id`, so that you can revisit your chat.

-- I would also probably add `Users` at some point, because currently there is now way to know who is saying what.
-However, I didn't want to deal with authentication or users per the problem request.
+- I would also probably add `Users` at some point, (I actually created the table and migration, but didn't implement them!) because currently there is no way to know who is saying what in the chat; however, I didn't want to deal with authentication or users per the problem request.

+### WebSockets
 - I knew that I wanted to use Websockets, for live updating, so I went with `ActionCable`, since it was built into Rails and seemed to handle my use case.
 It was fun to setup, but I couldn't get it working locally with `async` and instead had to use `redis`.
 I had to modify `config/cable.yml` to use `adapter: redis`, even in development.
 ActionCable also didn't seem to play nicely with `sqlite` or `mysql`, so I ended up using `Postgres` for the db.

+### FrontEnd
 - I used React for the frontend, because I really enjoy the framework; however, I don't think I love integrating React into a rails app.
 I used webpacker to handle building assets as well as allowing hot reloading, mainly because it works with relatively low configuration (I didn't want to write a `webpack.config`).
 I also ended up using `react_rails` gem, which allows you to just mount components in `erb` views which is pretty nice.
 I didn't venture into React Hooks territory, and instead just used `Classes`.
 I didn't write any Front End specs, mainly because I ran out of time.

+### Specs
 - For testing, I opted for `Rspec` because I like the syntax and it allows for easy controller testing.
 I just wrote a few basic controller specs, to test routes and create methods.

 # What Went Wrong

 - This is by no means done, or visually appealing, but all in all was a fun challenge.
 I also didn't test this on any browsers other than Chrome.
 There are a few known issues!

- ### Issue One
+ ### Issue One (RESOLVED - Remove Turbolinks from application.js 😅)
   React Components are not mounting correctly, unless the page is hard refreshed.
 I think this is something to do with the `react_rails` gem.
 For example, if a user generate a new chat, then click the link to visit the page, the page will be blank unless the user refreshes the page.
 Obviously, this is a pretty bad bug/experience, that I need to address.

  ### Issue Two